Why Deutsche Bank Can’t Just Shake Off Its Problems

-Market perception of the lender’s creditworthiness has fallen steadily this year.
-The cost to insure against a default on Deutsche Bank’s debt has doubled since the beginning of 2018.
+Market perception of the lender’s creditworthiness has fallen in 2018, causing a doubling of the cost to insure against a default on its debt.
 Unlike a similar spike in 2016, when credit investors expressed concern over the bank’s capital levels, the latest rise in funding costs reflects doubts that the bank will show healthy profits anytime soon.
-An ongoing restructuring will hit the bank’s results this year while achieving longer-term profit targets will be “challenging,” Fitch Ratings said in a recent decision to revise the bank’s credit rating outlook to negative.
+An ongoing restructuring will hit the bank’s results this year, and achieving longer-term profit targets will be “challenging,” Fitch Ratings said in June, when it revised the bank’s credit rating outlook to negative.

 4. What’s the bank doing to recover?

 CEO Sewing has accelerated cost cuts and scaled back global ambitions.
-He’s severing business ties with hedge funds and he’s reducing corporate finance units in the U.S. and Asia.
-He’s also slashed 1,000 jobs since April and vowed to cut 3,000 more by year-end.
+He’s severing business ties with hedge funds and reducing corporate finance units in the U.S. and Asia.
+He’s slashed 2,400 jobs since April and vowed to cut 1,600 more by year-end.
 The retrenchment has made a lot of expensive but important fee-earners redundant or vulnerable to poaching by rivals.
 At home, Sewing is merging two domestic retail units to cut annual costs by 900 million euros -- some 4 percent of Deutsche Bank’s costs -- within a few years.

 5. Has anything gone right?

-The bank still enjoys strong brand recognition around the globe, many employees express deep loyalty and there are no immediate threats to its viability since it raised 8 billion euros in equity capital from shareholders last year.
-The German government has also expressed support for the bank’s new management, saying that the country needs “strong international banks.”
-Other milestones include partly floating the bank’s asset management division on a stock exchange and completing the legal merger of its two domestic retail units.
-It has also now settled most of the biggest legal cases against it.
+Sewing is on track to deliver on his 2018 cost-cutting target, and the bank still enjoys strong brand recognition around the globe.
+This year’s job cuts have cost 200 million euros ($229 million) less than expected.
+Many employees express deep loyalty.
+There are no immediate threats to the bank’s viability since it raised 8 billion euros in equity capital from shareholders last year.
+The German government has also expressed support for the bank’s new management, saying the country needs “strong international banks.”
+Other milestones include partly floating the bank’s asset management division on a stock exchange and completing the legal merger of two domestic retail units.
+The bank has also now settled most of the biggest legal cases against it.

 6. What should we watch out for?